g-shrey/Capstone-Project/README.md

 # Capstone-Project
-A machine translation model that is design to translate German phrases to English.
+A machine translation model that is designed to translate German phrases to English.